jamestmartin/walk-through-plt/ideas.md

    * types: infinite loops, untyped lambda calculus "type errors"
      * Would this be a good introduction to the idea of types? it removes bottoms?
      * Are there other types?
 IIRC there's some kind of type theory paradox that doesn't even need recursion.
+   * stuff like this allows functional programmers to understand not only total functions, but partial functions
 * fixpoints
 * continuations, delimited continuations
    * relationship to law of excluded middle-- though this part should probably wait until I get to "propositions as some types"